LewisIsWorking/PathWarsWiki/Writerside/topics/Moonbear-and-artifacts-overview.md

-# Moonbear and other moon relics overview
+# Moon-bear and other moon relics overview

-## Moonbear
+## Moon-bear

 Relic